 They make different kinds that all soften your skin and open your pores as well as a high-priced facial (cucumber slices on your eyes sold separately).

 9) Fake It Til’ You Make It

 We’ve long known that taking care of your skin means staying away from indoor tanning beds, but what do you do when the winter blahs make you miss your summer tan?
-A lot of self-tanners don’t smell all that great, deliver a streaky glow, and are made of chemicals.
-We found two brands that work better and streak less: both Per-fekt and True Natural deliver a warm glow all year round without the use of harmful chemicals.
+Try a self-tanner made with natural ingredients.